35 Comments

 Bill Lance

-McMinnville, TN · a month ago
+McMinnville, TN · 3 months ago

 up in the mountains where I grew up I followed them and they always led to a creek or source of water